Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos

 The overall training loss is a weighted sum between the two objectives:

-where $\lambda$ is a scalar weighting coefficient that balances the contribution of the two loss terms.
-This combined objective encourages the encoder to capture both action semantics (\emph{what} action is performed) and temporal coherence (\emph{how} the action is performed).
+where $\lambda$ is a scalar weighting coefficient that balances the two loss terms.
+This combined objective encourages the encoder to capture both action semantics (\emph{what} action) and temporal coherence (\emph{how} the action is performed).